levante-framework/levante_translations/xcomet/output/fr-CA/report.md

   - hyp: Here are two pictures.
 Something's the same.
 They're both triangles.
   - ref:

+- ToM-scene-12-instruct1 | score=0.2339206337928772
+  - src: This morning, Dad asked Emma what toy she would like to take to school, and Emma told him that she would like to play with her yellow ball at recess.
+  - hyp: This morning, Dad asked Emma what toy she would like to take to school, and Emma told him that she would like to play with her yellow ball at recess.
+  - ref:

 - same-different-selection-both-squares-heavy | score=0.2367268204689026
   - src: Here are two pictures.
 Something's the same.
 They're both squares.
   - hyp: Here are two pictures.
 Something's the same.
 They're both squares.
+  - ref:

+- memory-game-backward-try-again | score=0.23731780052185059
+  - src: That's not quite right.
+Please try again.
+Choose the squares in the backward order.
+  - hyp: That's not quite right.
+Please try again.
+Choose the squares in the backward order.
   - ref:

 - same-different-selection-both-small-heavy | score=0.23789915442466736